imansmallapple/mkdocs/docs/application-development/environment-setup-config/full-public-sdk.md

 3. Verify in the IDE:
    Full API will be loaded in IDE and you can now rebuild the project.
 <img src='../images/image24.png'>
-Full SDK replacement tutorial finished.

 ### **Approach 2: From Compiled Source Files**

 The Full-SDK is not available directly.
 It can be compiled from the source code of OpenHarmony and manually replaced in DevEco Studio.
 The method of replacing the SDK is the same as the one mentioned in [**Approach 1**](#approach-1-from-cicd-pipeline-recommended).

-You can find the guide  of compilation of source code here: [How to compile Full SDK](https://gitee.com/openharmony/docs/blob/OpenHarmony-3.2-Release/zh-cn/application-dev/quick-start/full-sdk-compile-guide.md#%E7%BC%96%E8%AF%91full-sdk)
+You can find the guide  of compilation of source code here: [How to compile Full SDK](https://github.com/eclipse-oniro-mirrors/docs/blob/master/en/application-dev/faqs/full-sdk-compile-guide.md)

-Please use translation tools if needed.

 <div style="margin-top: 50px;"></div>